 This genetic rarity occurs naturally about once in 10,000 births, making white tigers an extraordinary phenomenon.

-Pure White Tigers
+Pure White Tiger

 Some white tigers possess an additional genetic condition that results in an almost complete absence of stripes, rendering them nearly pure white.